-- At all ages people in poverty are more likely to report their health as less than good than people who are not in poverty.
+- People in poverty are more likely to be in ‘less than good’ health (fair, poor or very poor) at all ages below 65 than people who are not in poverty.

-Poverty can affect health when financial resources are insufficient to meet basic living needs, such as adequate heating for the home, appropriate clothing, or adequate nutrition.
+Poverty can affect health when financial resources are insufficient to meet basic living needs, such as adequate heating for the home, appropriate clothing or adequate nutrition.

-- Income is adjusted for household size to reflect economies of scale, for example, a household of four needs more income for the same standard of living as a household of one, but not four times as much.
+- Income is adjusted for household size to reflect economies of scale: for example, a household of four needs more income for the same standard of living as a household of one, but not four times as much.

 - Self-rated health is measured on a five-point scale from ‘very good’ to ‘very bad’.
 Other options include ‘good’, ‘fair’ and ‘bad’.